GreyTeddy/comments_removed/README.md

 # Comments_Removed

-Removes the comment section of Youtube videos.
+Chrome extension that removes the comment section of Youtube videos.

 ## Versions